Aiming High, and Aiming Well

 Students at Founders Classical Academy pursue a moral and intellectual education and are expected to behave in accordance with the school's core virtues: courage, moderation, justice, friendship, responsibility, prudence, and wisdom.
 Each virtue is accompanied by an explanatory statement intended to help students understand the virtue and the ways in which its associated vices can take root in our characters.
 We talk about virtue in the same way in all grades because virtue is for all human beings, no matter their age.

-The school's virtues are taken from Aristotle’s Nicomachean Ethics, the first and greatest book about virtue and human happiness.
+The school's virtues are taken from Aristotle’s Nicomachean Ethics, the first book about virtue and human happiness.
 The virtues are taught in ascending order and students are encouraged to practice the virtues with the understanding that the higher virtues will become easier as the lower virtues become habits.
 This is one lesson of the Nicomachean Ethics--that intellectual virtue is higher than moral virtue but depends upon it.
-To live a good life a person must cultivate good character as a foundation for intellectual virtues.
+To live the good life a person must cultivate good character as a foundation for the intellectual virtues.

 Teaching Responsible Citizenship

 At Founders Classical Academy, we teach responsible citizenship.
-We believe that government should operate by the consent of the governed and that a thoughtful approach to citizenship is, therefore, an essential component of patriotism.
+We believe that government should operate by the consent of the governed, and that a thoughtful approach to citizenship is therefore an essential component of patriotism.
 We believe that as responsible citizens we must improve the things in our regime that need improvement and preserve the things that are good, and that an understanding of the American founding is essential for an understanding of what is good for the country.
 Our students learn about America by studying its founding, and asking themselves what in our origins was good and true.

 Our students learn that some of the principles of our political order have their origin in ancient civilizations.
 We recognize and celebrate the great debt that we owe to the ancient Greeks and Romans, and in studying these ancient peoples we are reminded that though history provides us with both good and bad examples, we are fortunate that the good examples have been preserved for us.

 Our younger students prepare for citizenship by memorizing speeches and writings from the American founding and from Abraham Lincoln.
-In the Upper School, students begin to engage in seminar discussions during class, and they learn how to put complicated ideas into words and to disagree with each other in a civil manner.
+In the Upper School students begin to engage in seminar discussions during class, and they learn how to put complicated ideas into words, and to disagree with each other in a civil manner.
 In Rhetoric, they practice the art of compelling speaking, and they learn to recognize clever arguments that can lead us away from the truth.
 The high school course sequence concludes with courses in both Government and Economics, and together these give students an understanding of the relationship between the founding-era approach to political problems and our approach today.